 The metaphor that explains much better what is going on is the notion of the Islamists as the New Victorians.

 The Victoria era didn't emerge in a vacuum.
-Like Islamic fundamentalism, it emerged just as literacy was starting to become much more widspread, among other things, allowing the masses to access religious texts directly and unmediated by the traditional wisdom of religious leaders who learned doctrines and intrepretation which had balanced apparently harsh pronouncements.
+Like Islamic fundamentalism, it emerged just as literacy was starting to become much more widespread, among other things, allowing the masses to access religious texts directly and unmediated by the traditional wisdom of religious leaders who learned doctrines and interpretation which had balanced apparently harsh pronouncements.
 The religious revival that produced fundamentalist Christianity in the Second Great Awakening has similar roots, and while that fundamentalist Christian view failed to take hold in most of the world outside the American South, at the time it was emerging it seemed to be everywhere, including England, which has since emerged to have some of the "tamest" Christians on the planet.

 At any rate, the big power of the New Victorian metaphor is that is recognizes the genuine causes for hope in a trend that otherwise might seem to offer only a bleak dystopian future for the Islamic world.

-The Victorian era was also marked by the dominance of political machines who rand dominant party system that provided far more than get out the vote assistance for candidates for public office.
+The Victorian era was also marked by the dominance of political machines who ran dominant party system that provided far more than get out the vote assistance for candidates for public office.
 These patronage and social service oriented parties look a lot like the Hamas party, Egyptian ruling party, and Baath party that characterize the so called democracies of much of the Islamic world.
-Of course, the Victorian era was also the last era in which the West has any monarches with real power, just as the Islamic world does today.
+Of course, the Victorian era was also the last era in which the West has any monarchies with real power, just as the Islamic world does today.